 We believe security online security matters and its our mission to make it a safer place.

 Security researcher Brian Krebs reports that the plausible perpetrator of the hack was an individual going by the pseudonym “Pompompurin.”

 Krebs reports that “Pompompurin” messaged him from an FBI email address when the attacks were launched, asking him to check the headers of the email to see that the email was indeed coming from an FBI server.

 Pompompurin told Krebs via email that the attacks were carried out to reveal a glaring vulnerability in the FBI’s system.

-Pompompurin sent the following to Krebs: “I could’ve 1000% used this to send more legit looking emails, trick companies into handing over data etc. And this would’ve never been found by anyone who would responsibly disclose, due to the notice the feds have on their website.”
+Pompompurin sent the following to Krebs: “I could’ve 1000% used this to send more legit looking emails, trick companies into handing over data, etc. And this would’ve never been found by anyone who would responsibly disclose, due to the feds’ notice on their website.”

 Vinny Troia is also of the belief that Pompompurin was responsible for this attack.